This page tells you how to report suspected fraud for Social Security Scotland benefits.

 Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

-- give false details
+- gives false details when applying for benefits

 Social Security Scotland

 PO Box 10299